yasharpm/Office/README.md

 - Methods ending in "AndWait" block the calling thread until the execution finishes.
 - Methods ending in "Immediately" will create a disposable new thread to perform the task immediately.
+- `TaskManager.MAIN` is the section name reserved for main thread.
+- Calling waiting methods on sections that have only one thread (like main section) will cause a dead lock.
 - `cancel` can be called to cancel the execution of a task.
 It will return false if the task is in execution or is already finished or not found.

 Some libraries like Picasso or Retrofit can be fed an `Executor` to perform their async tasks on.
 Call `TaskManager.getExecutor()` to get an `Executor` instance on your desired section and your preferred priority.

 ### Async Operation
+`AsyncOperation` is a similar equivalent to Android's native `AsyncTask`.
+The difference is you can choose which section the background method gets called on.
+All `AsyncTask` functionalities have been defined into `AsyncOperation`.

+It is also possible to create the `AsyncOperation` outside the main thread.
+It already has access to it through the `TaskManager`.

+### Dependency Operation
+`DependencyOperation` is a strong tool in cases that your operation is more complicated than usual.
+It has the ability to induce dependency on task groups.
+For any set of `TaskGroup`s you can define a rule to be run after another set of `TaskGroup`s have finished running.
+A `TaskGroup` istself can be consisted of one or more tasks to be executed in parallal or in a serie.

+In order to create a `DependencyOperation` instance you can use the `OperationBuilder`. `OperationBuilder` class has convenient methods to define `TaskGroup`s and then define the dependencies between them.
+By calling `OperationBuilder.build()` you get the `DependencyOperation` instance.
+Build method can be called many times to create more operations with the same config.
+The operation won't start running unless you specifically call `DependencyOperation.start()`.

+It is also possible to directly create a `DependencyOperation` through its public constructor.
+Calling `DependencyOperation.perform()` method will cause the operation to start and immediately react to the `TaskGroup`s you have provided.

+- Performed `TaskGroup`s are recorded inside the `DependencyOperation`.
+So it is guaranteed that the class won't forget it has run it.
+- You can keep a `DependencyOperation` instance to perform dependent tasks whenever you want.
+- After a `TaskGroup` is performed, the memory for the tasks will be released.
+So there is no limit on the number of `TaskGroup`s you send to the operation to be run.

+### Task Group